OneBlockPlus/polkadot-hackathon-2024/bangkok/20-Murmur/README.md

 ### Pallets

-> ❗IMPORTANT: The Ideal Network's pallets and the Randomness Beacon pallet should not be considered for evaluation.
+> ❗IMPORTANT: The IDN's pallets and the Randomness Beacon pallet should not be considered for evaluation.

 The Murmur pallet is the core component enabling Murmur wallets.
 It acts as a "prover", registering unique Murmur proxies and verifying execution parameters before dispatch.
 It works with a modified Proxy pallet that enables a new kind of proxy only accessible through the Murmur pallet's `proxy` extrinsic.